inossidabile/wash_out/README.md

 WashOut
 ========

 WashOut is a gem that greatly simplifies creation of SOAP service providers.

+But if you have a chance, please [http://stopsoap.com/](http://stopsoap.com/).

 Compatibility
 --------------